top of page

 Screen Shot 2023-03-08 at 2.31.01 PM.png

 I received my undergraduate degrees in History (B.A.) and Art History (B.A., high honors) from the University of Michigan-Ann Arbor.
 I received my M.A. in Art History from the University of Delaware.
-I am now completing my Ph.D. in Art and Architectural History at the Graduate Center, CUNY with a projected Fall 2023 defense.
+I completed my Ph.D. in Art and Architectural History at the Graduate Center, CUNY in May 2024.

 My scholarship and research has been supported by fellowships from the Smithsonian Institution, the American Council of Learned Societies, the Library of Congress, the New York Public Library, and others.
 For a full list, see my CV below.